RobDruryDev/Pathfinding/README.md

 # A* Pathfinding Roadmap

+#Project Dependencies:
+- This project uses both SDL and Boost.
+If you want to download and run the project, make sure you have those libraries installed.
+- You will also need to set up the SDL_PATH and BOOST_PATH environment variables in order for the project to link properly.

 ## First Milestone
 - ~~A basic A* implementation that can produce the the quickest path between two user defined points in any given maze.~~